dev-protocol/hashi/docs/docs/hs-core/helpers/Breakpoints.md

 ---

 # Breakpoints
-> ⚠ This portion of the package will change sometime in mid-2022 as we transfer the breakpoint module to the helpers category.

 To create a component breakpoint, we've created a specialized mixin.
 You can query three of the following breakpoints: `small`, `medium`, and `large`.
 You can also pass in context on the second parameter of the mixin, this will allow you to switch between a min-width breakpoint and a max-width breakpoint.

 ```scss